 Ayurvedic medicines also make the immune system stronger.
 They help in minimizing the stress on the body, which can lead to many imbalances.

 Ayurvedic diet food is very mild on the digestive system.
 It is vegetarian food.
 It consists of green vegetables, salads, cucumber, carrots, and tomatoes.

 Ayurvedic diet is a combination of all the foods containing macro and micronutrients our body needs.
-Consumption of Ayurvedic food keeps the mind active and brings lot agility.
+Consumption of Ayurvedic food keeps the mind active and brings a lot of agility.

 2. Ayurvedic Diet Makes Weight Loss Faster

-The ayurvedic diet food will not make you lose weight at a faster pace; instead, it is a slow process.
-But regular yoga, Suryanamaskars (sun salutation) and meditation all these activities are essential with the diet.
+The ayurvedic diet food will not make you lose weight faster; instead, it is a slow process.
+But regular yoga, Suryanamaskars (sun salutation), and meditation all these activities are essential with the diet.

-Because this way, the weight loss will be more healthy and easy to maintain for long.
+Because this way, the weight loss will be more healthy and easy to maintain for a long.
 Don’t feel frustrated if there is no rapid weight loss.
-In Ayurveda, the weight loss battle is more like a journey and not a destination and certain herbs prove very beneficial.
+In Ayurveda, the weight loss battle is more like a journey and not a destination, and certain herbs prove very beneficial.

 3. Ayurvedic Diet Is Good For Your Mind